adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_mac.md

     customers".
 "Close to the developers" is a good choice during development.
     Unfortunately, neither of those is an option you can actually choose in the portal, so you will have to translate into some sort of geographic location.
-    With 22 regions to choose from, you have a lot of choice.
+    With 16 regions to choose from, you have a lot of choice.

     The second decision you have to make is what to run the service on; also known as the Pricing tier.
-If you click on **View all**, you will see you have lots of choices.
+If you Click **View all**, you will see you have lots of choices.
 F1 Free and D1 Shared, for example, run on shared resources and are CPU limited.
 You should avoid these as the service will stop responding when you are over the CPU quota.
-That leaves Basic, Standard, and Premium.
+That leaves Basic, Standard and Premium.
 Basic has no automatic scaling and can run up to 3 instances - perfect for development tasks.
 Standard and Premium both have automatic scaling, automatic backups, and large amounts of storage; they differ in features: the number of sites or instances you can run on them,